Washington, D.C., District of Columbia, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to standard footwear, you should bring snow boots.
-For travel to Washington, D.C., a great option is these boots:
+In addition to regular footwear, it's important to bring snow boots.
+For travel to Washington, D.C., we suggest these boots:

 Waterproof jacket that can be used in snow

-Washington, D.C. has some good ski slopes If you plan to ski, we would recommend:
+Washington, D.C. has some famous skiing If you plan to ski, we would recommend:

 - day pack